Road signs in the United Kingdom: 1930 Road Traffic Act; Maybury Committee

+In addition there was a landscape-format text-only plate for No Through Road.

+All signs were to be mounted on posts painted in black and white stripes.

+To make signs visible at night, reflectors with glass lenses could be incorporated in the red triangle and the symbols on warning signs.
+Motorists saw these as reflected points of light forming a silhouette.

+The Committee reported in 1933 (the Maybury Report), and its recommendations were given effect by The Traffic Signs (Size, Colour and Type) Provisional Regulations, 1933.

+Consequences

 In 1934, the Road Traffic Acts and Regulations handbook was published.
 This also clarified direction and distance signage, which remained in that form until 1964.

-All signs were mounted on posts painted in black and white stripes, and their reverse sides were finished black, green, or more rarely (usually after repainting) white.

-The plates for orders were mainly landscape and warnings always portrait.
-Lettering and symbols were white on a red background for some prohibitions, white on blue for orders and otherwise black on white.

 This was the end of non-standard permanent signs being erected by motoring clubs, such as the black and yellow vitreous enamel AA signs (although they continued to place temporary direction signs).

-While the RSAC had ceased erecting signs, the Royal Automobile Club (RAC) had begun to do so to RTA specifications (save for the inclusion of the RAC badge and the colour of its "background" − see the image).
-It was very active in this respect in the late-1930s.
+While the RSAC had ceased erecting signs, the Royal Automobile Club (RAC) had begun to do so to the official specification (save for the inclusion of the RAC badge).